swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

 &nbsp;- How are you ?

-He answered: </em></p>
+He answered: </em>
     <ol>
       <li><em>Very well.
 The pulse is  irregular.</em></li>
     </ol>
-    <p><em>I took his pulse, it was  quite irregular.
+    <em>I took his pulse, it was  quite irregular.
 I broke the fast in middle of the night.
 I should have passed  to the half-fast, but I was unaware of this method in this time.
 One sees from this  example that the examinations do not have much value.&nbsp;&nbsp;&nbsp;&nbsp; p 117

 A Spaniard, 72 years old, comes and asks to fast 30 to  40 days.
 He had fasted in the past 20 days in Spain, at his home place.
 One week  after the beginning of the fast, he expressed the desire to cut the fast.
 I was  astonished by it and do not say a word.
 I asked him for the reason, he answered  that he wanted to cut the fast, without knowing too much why.
 I did not insist.